What the students say… Justice and Ole Nikolaï

 “We have full access to all the materials, instruments and studios at Wisseloord, and everybody around is constantly working on music.
 So there is always someone to talk to, new people in the industry to meet and new music to make.
 That really encourages us to constantly make music,” says Justice.
 “And you continuously run into musicians, engineers and songwriters at Wisseloord, people that are happy to share their experiences and leanings.
 For me, that really adds to the learning process.”

-Teachers are music industry professionals
+Teachers are audio-engineers and music industry professionals

 Besides actually creating music, a big part of the program of Wisseloord Academy are the classes taught by music industry professionals.
 Each week there are three challenging lessons of four hours each where teachers give out assignments meant to either teach new ways of writing or producing music or focus on the business aspects of being a creator in this industry.